 (1) According to the Product Development and Management Association (www.pdma.org), 2004, 42% of new products failed between 1990 and 2004.

 (2) Syed.
 Matthew, Black Box Thinking – Marginal Gains and the Secrets of High Performance, 2015

 (3) Whittaker.
 James.
 A, Arbon.
 Jason, Carolla.
 Jeff, How Google Tests Software, 2012

 With just 20 per cent of buying decisions based on pure logic, the psychology of marketing, i.e. the role the mind plays in buying decisions, requires understanding.
 Psychology is the science of the mind and also behaviour.
-And whether we realise it or not, emotions and biases frequently influence our buying decisions.
-Specifically in around eight out of 10 buying decisions (1).
+So whether we realise it or not, emotions and biases frequently influence our buying decisions.
+According to research, this is the case in around eight out of 10 buying decisions (1).

 1. A brand name, special offer, and also immediate gratification all enhance sales.
 Thus understand the psychology of marketing.
 Take account of cognitive biases to boost sales.